Is HR a stressful job?

 As supervisors, human resource managers are responsible for the oversight of all employees in the HR department, which includes performance management of HR employees.
 For example, they would be in a position to make recommendations to an organization’s leadership based on analyses of worker productivity.
 Their value is often realized as they identify ways to maximize the value of the organization’s employees and ensure all human resources are being utilized as efficiently as possible.

-See also What are the chances of becoming an air traffic controller?
+See also What are the three types of policy analyst?